Contingencyplana/picture_books_ai_1/a0_0_treasury_of_fairytales/a0_3_the_bridge_of_kind_questions/page06.md

 # Page 06

-You ask: What are we both trying to protect?
+You ask, "What are we both hoping to keep safe?"
-A plank forms, strong with shared intent.
+A sixth plank forms, sharing your joined care.

-// Code Task: bridge_q_p06() → RESULT: "Stub."
+// Code Task: bk4_p06_align() → RESULT: "Stub."
 [python]
-def bridge_q_p06():
+def bk4_p06_align():
-    """Return the deterministic placeholder value for Page 06.""" return "Stub."
+    return "Stub."
-[Illustration: Sixth plank reinforced by two soft handprints meeting in center.]
+[Illustration: Sixth plank forming with two overlapping soft light shields in the center.]